OgrodowskiJedrzej/Food-Apps-Review-Revisit/README.md

 - Maksymilian Norkiewicz
 - Jędrzej Ogrodowski

-from department of Informatics and Telecomunnication of Poznan`s University of Technology.
+from the Faculty of Computing and Telecommunications, Poznan's University of Technology.